The Roots of Trump’s Immigration Ban

 The countries in question, for reference: Syria, Iraq, Iran, Sudan, Libya, Somalia, and Yemen.

-If you’ve paid really close attention to the news over the past couple of years, and have a good memory, you’ll recognize that those countries have been grouped together before.
+For those who paid really close attention to the news over the past couple of years, and have a good memory, they'll recognize how those countries have been grouped together before.
 The Obama administration singled them out for travel restrictions.

 So if you're asking why Trump picked those 7 countries for his ban: Trump didn't pick them.
 All Trump did was take an already-existing list and expand on the restrictions.
 If the recent immigration ban ends up as a court case, the Trump administration will try to cite the previous administration's actions as precedent.